NahnahAJ/Space-Travelers-Hub/README.md

 # Space-Travelers-Hub

-> In this task, you will be working with the real live data from the SpaceX API.
-Your task is to build a web application for a company that provides commercial and scientific space travel services.
+> In this task, we use the real live data from the SpaceX API.
+This web application is for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.

 ## Built With
+- JavaScript
+- CSS
+- Bootstrap
+- Redux Toolkit
 - React
+- Redux
+- SpaceX API

 ## Live Demo (Not Available)